-Operating a tow truck business can be quite the challenge.
+Operating a tow truck business can be quite a challenge.
 After all, they rescue cars from accidents, help cars pass through inclement weather, and get illegally parked vehicles to the right place.
 As the tow truck is also at risk while it does its job, every towing business must not fail to sign up for tow truck insurance.

 In reality, not only are the trucks at risk, their drivers are also highly exposed to accidents, injuries, and even death.
 In the Emergency Responder Safety Institute's Struck by Vehicle Fatality Report in 2019, 14 tow truck operators were struck and killed on the job.
-Not only that, the American Automobile Association also issued a report that a tow truck driver is killed every six days, based on reports in early 2020.
+Not only that, but the American Automobile Association also issued a report that a tow truck driver is killed every six days, based on reports in early 2020.

-Every type of company has their own version of business insurance.
+Every type of company has its own version of business insurance.
 This is because every industry comes with its own set of risks, conditions, and safety requirements.
 But for something as dangerous as taking control and fixing difficult road situations, tow trucks deserve that extra protection through customized towing insurance policies.

 This need should be non-negotiable for tow truck owners.
 Think about this: Road transportation is the most used way to move around the country.
 Tow trucks, admittedly, are larger vehicles, but their size makes them more vulnerable, especially in their circumstances.